Variational Inference with Coverage Guarantees in Simulation-Based Inference: Method

-This approach achieves coverage guarantees for any variational approximator $q(\Theta\mid X)$.
-However, a poorly chosen approximator may lead to poor predictive efficiency.
-To mitigate the risk of producing an inefficient predictor, it is, therefore, natural to explore multiple posterior approximations, $\{q^{(t)}(\Theta\mid X)\}_{t=1}^T$, where these posterior approximations could, for instance, differ in their choice of training objective, variational family, or hyperparameters.
+To mitigate the risk of producing uninformative prediction regions, it is natural to explore multiple posterior approximations, $\{q^{(t)}(\Theta\mid X)\}_{t=1}^T$, since a poorly chosen approximator may lead to poor predictive efficiency.
+These posterior approximations could, for instance, differ in their choice of training objective, variational family, or hyperparameters. \textsc{CANVI} seeks to identify the variational approximator $q^{(t^{*})}$ for which the efficiency is greatest, defined for a threshold $\tau$ to be